amira133-eg/stage3-HackBio-internship/README.md

 my_data_df <- as.data.frame(my_data)  # Converting the dataset to a data frame for easier manipulation.

 #

-#Summarizing the dataset by countries to calculate total cases, fatalities, and average geographic locations (longitude and latitude).
+country_summary <- my_data_df %>%   #Summarizing the dataset by countries to calculate total cases, fatalities, and average geographic locations (longitude and latitude)
-country_summary <- my_data_df %>%
   group_by(Countries) %>%
   summarise(
     TotalCases = sum(Cases, na.rm = TRUE),  # Summing total cholera cases for each country